A Technology Visionary, Entrepreneur and Leading Speaker on Innovation & The Global Strengths Movement

 Global Futurist, Keynote Speaker and Expert on Trends & Innovation

-Jim Carroll is one of the world’s leading futurists, innovation and trends expert, with a massive global blue chip client list.
-Over the last 25 years, he has shared his insight with more than 2 million people in attendance at his events.
+Jim Carroll is one of the world’s leading futurists, innovation and trends expert - with a massive global blue chip client list.
+Over the last 25 years, he has shared his insight with more than 2 million attendees at his events.
 Jim provides insight on the future, and has experience in virtually every type of industry.
-Even NASA invited him for a talk on the theme “The Future of Space”
+Even NASA invited him for a talk on the theme “The Future of Space.”

-Jim’s global client list gives him a front row seat to the high velocity change that is occurring as disruption comes to take hold of every industry and every organization.
-Global clients have discovered Jim and turn to him for unique, customized insight and guidance.
+Jim’s global client list gives him a front row seat to the high velocity change that is occurring - as disruption takes hold of every industry and every organization.
+Global clients have discovered Jim - and turn to him for unique, customized insight and guidance.
 His industry experience is vast, drawing into his client list some of the most prestigious organizations in the world.

 Jim Carroll is globally recognized for his unique wisdom and insight into trends.
 BusinessWeek called him

 a leading source for innovation insight.
 Jim is the author of Memo From the Future: What You Would Have Done If You Knew Then What You Know Now released in 2010, Ready, Set, Done: How to Innovate When Faster is the New Fast, What I Learned From Frogs in Texas: Saving Your Skin with Forward Thinking Innovation and The Future Belongs to Those Who Are Fast was released in 2012.
-Jim's latest book, released late 2018, Think Big, Start Small, Scale Fast! goes behind the scenes of the countless stages on which Jim has appeared.
-It is really about his observations that people have on hope, fear, the future and change.
+Jim's latest book, released early Jan-2020 (OBLIO Press), Think Big, Start Small, Scale Fast! goes behind the scenes of the countless stages on which Jim has appeared.
+It is really about his observations that people have on hope, fear, the future - and change.
 As a futurist and a speaker, you are in a really unique situation to observe how people choose to cope with what comes next.
 Some do - many don’t.
-There are powerful lessons to be learned from how people react to the future, and how they deal with change.
+There are powerful lessons to be learned from how people react to the future - and how they deal with change.

 The attention spans of audiences are collapsing.
 Jim knows how to deliver substantive, powerful insight in a short time - in this case, 28 seconds.
 The world is changing fast - Jim delivers a constant stream of trends insight developed from his research into trends that matter.

 You have a key goal - you need to attract people to your event, and get them interested in key issues in advance.
 Or, you need to get them thinking about the issues that matter in advance of the event.
-Working with his overseas video producer, Jim will utilize his green-screen home studio to film you a highly professional, 1-2 minute pre-event video that will blow away your audience before they even become an audience!
+Working with his overseas video producer, Jim will utilize his green-screen home studio to film you a highly professional, 1-to 2-minute pre-event video - that will blow away your audience before they even become an audience!